Student Conduct Procedures

 CC reserves the right to suspend or dismiss any student whose conduct is regarded as being in conflict with the best interests of CC or in violation of its Student Code of Conduct.

 Just as students with disabilities may be eligible for accommodations in their classes and living environments, and other aspects of their educational experience at CC, accommodations may be available for student conduct procedures as well.
-Students with disabilities requesting accommodations should contact the Office of Disability Services in the Learning Commons at Tutt Library, Room 152.
-You may also reach the office by calling (719)227-8285.
+Students with disabilities requesting accommodations should contact Accessibility Resources in the Learning Commons at Tutt Library.
+You may also reach the office by calling (719) 227-8285.